Engee documentation

 r_true = [-1, -3];

-The variables A_true and r_true are the benchmark that the optimisation algorithm should try to recreate.
-Comparing the optimisation results with the true values allows us to assess the accuracy and efficiency of the curve approximation process.
+Variables A_true and r_true they are the benchmark that the optimization algorithm should try to recreate.
+Comparing the optimization results with the true values allows us to evaluate the accuracy and efficiency of the curve approximation process.

-Generate 200 random values of tdata ranging from 0 to 3 as time data.
+Generate 200 random values tdata in the range from 0 to 3 as time data.
 Also create a variable noisedata, containing noise, which we will add to the final data ydata.

 In [ ]: